This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 Rainbow Falls in Hilo

-Went to visit Rainbow Falls near downtown Hilo on Jan 24.
-We still can't catch the rainbow.
+We went to visit Rainbow Falls near downtown Hilo on Jan 24.
+We still haven't caught sight of a rainbow.

 Rainbow Falls in Hilo